zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 Specific addresses and user credentials for the individual API ML components depend on your target runtime environment.

-**Note:** If you are working with local installation of API ML and you are using our dummy identity provider, enter `user`' for both `username` and `password`.
+**Note:** If you are working with local installation of API ML and you are using our dummy identity provider, enter `user` for both `username` and `password`.
 If API ML was installed by system administrators, ask them to provide you with actual addresses of API ML components and the respective user credentials.